Suguru, Karate Master

 The trip to Okinawa had changed Suguru sensei’s understanding of karate.
 No longer was it just a competitive martial art.
 It suddenly had a greater meaning.

-The students at Joen Nakazato’s dojo were training like it was their culture, as if Shorinjiryu Karate was their lifestyle.
+The students at Joen Nakazato’s dojo were training as if Shorinjiryu Karate was their lifestyle.
 The simplicity of their training had an everlasting impact on Suguru sensei and his experience with karate.